Home | Stonefly Nymph Key | Species List | Bibliography | Glossary

 Most Malenka species emerge in late summer or early fall.
 Species that live in spring habitats have an extended emergence pattern.
 In fact, Malenka is the most common nemourid genus in both large and small springs throughout its range. "

 Stewart,KW and Alexander,NH 2008 The nymphs of three Nemouridae species (Plecoptera) from Oregon temporary headwaters streams.
-Transactions of the North AMerican Entomological Society 134: 173-183.
+Transactions of the North American Entomological Society 134: 173-183.

 Stewart,KW and Stark,BP 2002 Nymphs of North American Stonefly Genera.
 2nd edition The Caddis Press, Columbus, Ohio.
 510 pages.